dle8/RocPlanner/README.md

 # RocPlanner
-RocPlanner is a website that help students pick the right courses and extract the most out of academic courses.
-This projects assists University of Rochester students to plan and organize their coursework wisely over 4 years of college.
+RocPlanner is a course-planner website that assists University of Rochester students in planning out their 4-year college academic plan.

 #### Website URL: https://rocplanner-007.appspot.com/

 ## Supported features